Landowner statements and the threat to town and village greens in England

 The right to recreational use of an open space by local people now needs to be defended within a year of a new landowner statement

-Under section 15A of the Commons Act 2006, a landowner can deposit a statement and map which bring to an end any period of recreational use of the land which was ‘as of right’, ie without secrecy, force or permission.
+Under section 15A of the Commons Act 2006, a landowner can deposit a statement and map which bring to an end any period of recreational use of the land which was ‘as of right’.
 Once such a statement is deposited with the commons registration authority (county or unitary council), local people have only one year in which to apply for village green status.
 Previously they had two years from the date of challenge.

-The notice of challenge to use of a green must be published on the commons registration authority’s website for at least 60 days and posted at or near at least one entry point to the land for the same period.
-However, if the site notices are removed, there is no requirement to replace them, so people could easily be ignorant that their use was being challenged.
+The notice of challenge to use of a green must be published on the commons registration authority’s website for at least 60 days, and posted at or near at least one entry point to the land for the same period.
+However, if the site notices are removed, there is no requirement to replace them, so people could easily not know that their use was being challenged.

 The landowner must deposit a further statement and map within 20 years.

-Clearly you should gather evidence of use and submit an application to register land before the landowner deposits a statement, otherwise you will have little time in which to do this.
+You should gather evidence of use and submit an application to register land which the public has used as of right for 20+ years before the landowner deposits a statement, otherwise you will have little time in which to do this.